About Servals and Savannahs

 participants in mating which can be tricky.
 In order to like eachother usually

-mating is successful, due to unknown probably genetic incompatibilities, some
+If mating is successful, due to unknown probably genetic incompatibilities,

-domestic cats are better matches than others.
-Domestic cats that are not
+some domestic cats are better matches than others.
+Domestic cats that are

-week longer than in domestics so some kittens are premature when born and
+a week longer than in domestics so some kittens are premature when born

-need assistance.
-Litters may have a range of kittens in them from ones that
+and need assistance.
+Litters may have a range of kittens in them from ones

-(incubators, precision scales, baby monitors) and know-how necessary to
+equipment (incubators, precision scales, baby monitors) and know-how necessary

-tube feed and care for kittens that are weak, as well as facilities to house
+to tube feed and care for kittens that are weak, as well as facilities to

-an intact male serval.
-This is much of what makes early generation Savannahs
+house an intact male serval.
+This is much of what makes early generation

-expensive cats.
-Anyone interested in breeding should be aware of these difficulties.
+Savannahs expensive cats.
+Anyone interested in breeding should be aware

-Later generations are much simpler to breed and raise, but since Savannah
+of these difficulties.
+Later generations are much simpler to breed and raise,

-males are infertile until the percentage of serval reaches something close
+but since Savannah males are infertile until the percentage of serval reaches

-to just 3-5%, much effort and ingenuity will be needed to make a domestic
+something close to just 3-5%, much effort and ingenuity will be needed to

-of course is to retain the elegance, color, pattern and size of the Serval
+The goal of course is to retain the elegance, color, pattern and size of

 Savannahs: Personality and Special Care of F1s